att-comdev/valet/doc/resources/heat.rst

 Proposed Notation for 'diverse-affinity'
 ----------------------------------------

 Note: This is a proposal and not yet implemented.
+It is provided here to aid in open discussion.

 Suppose we are given a set of server/volume pairs, and we'd like to treat each pair as an affinity group, and then treat all affinity groups diversely.
 The following notation makes this diverse affinity pattern easier to describe and with no name repetition.